Liability to Passengers

 A carrier must ensure that his premises are reasonably safe for its intended use.
 The general principles of occupier’s liability apply.

 The passenger must impliedly or expressly agree to the terms and conditions.
-Generally buying and accepting a ticket is sufficient.
-He must be shown to be aware that there is writing on the ticket and that it refers to the terms and conditions such that is reasonably sufficient to give notice.
-It is question of fact in the circumstances as to whether reasonable steps have been taken to give notice of the terms and conditions to the passenger.
+Generally, buying and accepting a ticket is sufficient.
+He must be shown to be aware that there is writing on the ticket and that it refers to the terms and conditions that are reasonably sufficient to give notice.
+It is a question of fact in the circumstances as to whether reasonable steps have been taken to give notice of the terms and conditions to the passenger.

-Various legislation regulate exemption clauses for passengers and cargo.
+Various legislation regulates exemption clauses for passengers and cargo.
 In the context of air travel and sea travel, international Conventions provide for permissible limitations of liabilities.

 A carrier is generally not liable for failures in his timetable even if the ticket incorporates the timetable.
-It will usually exclude or by implication exclude any liability for variance from it.
-There is no warranty that the transport will start in time in general.
-However, if the service is not provided there may be liability under certain terms under the contract.
+It will usually exclude or, by implication, exclude any liability for variance from it.
+There is no warranty that the transport will start on time in general.
+However, if the service is not provided, there may be liability under certain terms of the contract.

-The generally presumption is that the passenger is entitled to travel the agreed journey only.
-If he uses the ticket for other stations or other trains, it is void and the standard fare is presumptively payable.
-If it is used for a place with a lower fare, then presumptively it is not voided.
+The general presumption is that the passenger is entitled to travel the agreed journey only.
+If he uses the ticket for other stations or other trains, it is void, and the standard fare is presumptively payable.
+If it is used for a place with a lower fare, then presumptively, it is not voided.

 The carrier is entitled to freight or equivalent payment for the provision of the carriage.
 Railway charges are fixed from time to time for passengers and cargo.
 The carrier has a lien on goods carried for the cost of freight payable.
 This may be exercised against the owner of the goods.